-In our analysis, we group the bins of the total surfacebrightness profiles to reach a minimum of 8σ per bin, and then divide our images into 12 sectors with an opening of 30° .
-The result of this analysis is a profile describing the intrinsic azimuthal scatter of the X-ray surface brightness, in percent.
+In our analysis, we group the bins of the total surfacebrightness profiles to reach a minimum of 8σ per bin to ensure adequate statistics in the scatter measurements, and then divide our images into 12 sectors with an opening of 30°.
+The result of this analysis is a radial profile describing the intrinsic azimuthal scatter of the X-ray surface brightness, in percent.